 The aura is believed to be the energy field that surrounds each living thing, including humans.
-Psychics, the occult, New Age, Wicca, and witchcraft promote the concept of auras claiming that it helps people identify feelings, experiences, and health, that it is part of our divine entity.
+Psychics, the occult, New Age, Wicca, and witchcraft promote the concept of auras claiming that it helps people identify feelings, experiences, and health.
+They claim that it is part of our divine entity.
 The New Age religion believes in pantheism, which is the belief that God is creation and creation is God or panentheism, which is the belief that God is in creation and creation is in God.
 The aura is often thought to reflect this divine entity.
-But there are a number of issues with this belief.

 In His service,